andheiberg/laravel-theme/README.md

 Theme
 ===

-###A simple modular approach to themeing created to blend in with Laravel's standard syntax a.k.a.
-Blade.
+###A simple modular approach to theming created to blend in with Blade.
 The concept is to split your theme up into modules that can be reused and changed easily.
-These modules are stored as simple view files in app/views/theme.
+These modules are stored as simple view files in resources/views/vendor/theme.
 An example of a typical module could be a hero unit.
 You would store your hero model like so:

+	+@form(['route' => 'auth.register'])
+		+@formText('username', 'What do you want to be called?')->placeholder('darthvader')

+		+@formPassword('password') // if you don't provide a label it will capitalize the key

+		+@formHidden('awesomeness', 11)

+		+@formSelect('gender', 'Your gender', ['Male', 'Female'])->required()

+		+@formDate('born_at', 'Birthdate')
+	-@form

+It's especially powerful for forms.
+By default it will fill old values and show validation messages.
+It reduces view code by +10x for typical forms.

+It can be used for anything though.
+Modules are easy to define.

-	// app/views/theme/hero.blade.php
+	// resources/views/vendor/theme/hero.blade.php
 	<div class="hero row {{ $class }}">
 		<div class="column">